vargalott/mihomo/README.md

 | `GATEWAY-PROXY` | Controls how `PROXY`-bound traffic (`VLESS`/`HYSTERIA`/etc) exits - i.e., what the proxy client itself routes through |
 | `GATEWAY-RU` | Controls how `RU` traffic exits independently |

-Main proxies carries `dialer-proxy: GATEWAY-PROXY` - this means the proxy client connections themselves are subject to a second routing decision; for example, you can route main proxy through `WHITELIST-CIDR-GEORU` (a split-tunnel whitelist of RU CIDRs) instead of `DIRECT` so that the proxy server appears reachable even if the local ISP/DPI applies selective blocking
+Main proxies carries `dialer-proxy: GATEWAY-PROXY` - this means the proxy client connections themselves are subject to a second routing decision; for example, you can route main proxy through `WHITELIST-CIDR-GEORU` or `WHITELIST-BYPASS` (a split-tunnel whitelist of RU CIDRs) instead of `DIRECT` so that the proxy server appears reachable even if the local ISP/DPI applies selective blocking

 ```
 traffic